-There is no Plan B
+There is no Plan B; offsite is the future

 Don’t listen to the naysayers, the arguments for offsite construction are too compelling for the sector to bow to critics, says Richard Ogden.

 There are days when I have to conclude that I am living in a parallel universe.
 Apparently quite normal and usually very intelligent people come up to me at an event or at a meeting to let me know that while they personally understand and support the business case for the construction industry to shift away from building on site to assembling off site, it will never catch on big time.

 Often these conversations will take place within sight of a major construction project where even the casual observer can see for themselves that the building is being assembled from large and usually high-value components manufactured and tested in a factory and delivered just in time to an often very congested site for immediate assembly.
 But despite this evidence, the negatives keep coming.